Obtaining configuration information

 Step 1: Obtain SHA-1 certificate fingerprints

 You probably use multiple signing configurations for your Android app - for example for building debug and release APKs locally or building on Expo EAS.
-Then there's the Play App Signing for store deployments - while the Google Play Store does not rebuild your app, it may re-sign it using its own signing configuration.
+Then there's the Play App Signing for store deployments - while the Google Play Store does not rebuild your app, it may re-sign it using one of its own signing configurations.

 - When using Expo EAS